Check out the first 2024 Gartner® Voice of the Customer report for SAM!

 How Is Oracle Managing Compliance for Java?

 But many organizations are familiar with Oracle’s sales tactics and are properly prepared by assessing their need for Java before making a purchase.
-However, when this process takes longer than the Sales team is willing to give, they begin to involve members of Oracle’s audit division to participate on calls and email threads to intimidate the customer and speed up the sale via the threat of a Java audit.
+However, when this process takes longer than the Sales team is willing to give, they begin to involve members of Oracle’s Java audit division to participate on calls and email threads to intimidate the customer and speed up the sale via the threat of an Oracle Java audit.

-These “soft audits” have been happening since Oracle made its Java announcement back in 2019, and are the reason for so many rumors throughout the industry that Oracle is auditing Java.
+These “soft audits” have been happening since Oracle made its Java announcement back in 2019 and are the reason for so many rumors throughout the industry that Oracle is auditing Java.
 They were not formal audits and compliance was managed through Sales.

 Until now.